nbdev 3.0.12

 If you want to contribute to nbdev, be sure to review the contributions guidelines.
 This project adheres to fastai’s code of conduct.
 By participating, you are expected to uphold this code.
 In general, we strive to abide by generally accepted best practices in open-source software development.

-Make sure you have nbdev’s git hooks installed by running nbdev_install_hooks in the cloned repository.
+Make sure you have nbdev’s git hooks installed by running nbdev-install-hooks in the cloned repository.

 Copyright